The basic elements of trustworthiness are contained in the Trust Equation.

 The lone term in the denominator is Self-Orientation, and it has a double meaning.
 Partly it’s about selfishness.
 Are we client-centric for the sake of the client?
 Or client-centric like a vulture?

 But Self-orientation is also about our attention, our focus.
 Are we listening to do a brain-suck, just to get data to pursue our own hypotheses and ends?
 Or are we listening to truly hear the client?
 Are we obsessed by our own desires to succeed or win, and by our insecurities?
 Or do we truly focus on the client, paying attention to whatever it is that helps them succeed, or makes them insecure?
 Only the latter builds deep, long-term relationships.

 High numerator scores build trust: a high score in self-orientation destroys it.
-Further, the 3:1 ratio of factors below and above the line is intentional; self-orientation is the strongest factor.

 Most of us lead with the first two factors—credibility and reliability.
 These are quantifiable, and “rational.”
 Consultants overrate these as the “obvious” virtues—so do clients.
 Clients aren’t comfortable “confessing” that they have feelings, intuitions, instincts and chemistry.
 They don’t want to reject someone based on “we just didn’t have a good feeling for you.”

 But most humans—including clients—buy from the heart, and justify it from the head.
 That means the Intimacy and the Self-Orientation factors are very powerful in buying.